Silhouette (clustering): Silhouette clustering

 The loop in step 3 is executed for $\mathcal{O}(Nk)$ pairs, and involves computing the silhouette in $\mathcal{O}(N^2)$, hence this algorithm needs $\mathcal{O}(N^3ki)$ time, where i is the number of iterations.

 Because this is a fairly expensive operation, the authors propose to also use the medoid-based silhouette, and call the resulting algorithm PAMMEDSIL.
 It needs $\mathcal{O}(N^2k^2i)$ time.

 Batool et al. propose a similar algorithm under the name OSil, and propose a CLARA-like sampling strategy for larger data sets, that solves the problem only for a sub-sample.

 By adopting recent improvements to the PAM algorithm, FastMSC reduces the runtime using the medoid silhouette to just $\mathcal{O}(N^2i)$.

 By starting with a maximum number of clusters k_{max} and iteratively removing the worst center (in terms of a change in silhouette) and re-optimizing, the best (highest medoid silhouette) clustering can be automatically determined.
 As data structures can be reused, this reduces the computation cost substantially over repeatedly running the algorithm for different numbers of clusters.

 This algorithm needs pairwise distances and is typically implemented with a pairwise distance matrix.
 The $\mathcal{O}(N^2)$ memory requirement is the main limiting factor for applying this to very large data sets.

+Density-based Silhouette coefficient: the DBCV index

+The traditional Silhouette score can be misleading when used to assess nested, concave-shaped clusters.

+In these contexts, a density-based version of the Silhouette score was proposed in 2014 by David Moulavi and colleagues in their work, and is called DBCV index.